2008 United States wireless spectrum auction: Google involvement

 The result of the auction was that Google was outbid by others in the auction, triggering the open platform restrictions Google had asked for without having to actually purchase any licenses.
 Google was actively involved in the bidding process although it had no intentions of actually winning any licenses.
 The reason for this was that it could push up the price of the bidding process in order to reach the US$4.6B reserve price, therefore triggering the open source restrictions listed above.
 Had Google not been actively involved in the bidding process, it would have made sense for businesses to suppress their bidding strategies in order to trigger a new auction without the restrictions imposed by Google and the FCC.
 Google's upfront payment of $287 million in order to participate in the bidding process was largely recovered after the auction since it had not actually purchased any licences.
 Despite this, Google ended paying interest costs, which resulted in an estimated loss of 13 million dollars.

 The FCC ruled in favor of Google's requests.
 Only two of the four requirements were put in place on the upper C-Block, open applications and open devices.
 Google had wanted the purchaser to allow 'rental' of the blocks to different providers.

-In retaliation, Verizon filed a lawsuit against the Federal Communications Commission to remove the provisions Google had asked for.
+In retaliation, on September 13, 2007, Verizon filed a lawsuit against the Federal Communications Commission to remove the provisions Google had asked for.
 Verizon called the rules "arbitrary and capricious, unsupported by substantial evidence and otherwise contrary to law."

-Lawsuits

-After the open access rules were implemented, Verizon Wireless filed suit against the FCC on September 13, 2007, seeking to have the rules dismissed on the grounds that the open access requirement "violates the U.S. Constitution, violates the Administrative Procedures Act … and is arbitrary, capricious, unsupported by the substantial evidence and otherwise contrary to law."
 On October 23, Verizon chose to drop the lawsuit after losing its appeal for a speedy resolution on October 3.
-However, the CTIA stepped in to challenge the same regulations in a lawsuit filed the same day.
-On November 13, 2008, the CTIA dropped its lawsuit against the FCC.
+However, CTIA - The Wireless Association challenged the same regulations in a lawsuit filed the same day.
+On November 13, 2008, CTIA dropped its lawsuit against the FCC.